armory/docs/content/en/continuous-deployment/armory-admin/policy-engine/_index.md

 title: Enable the Policy Engine in Armory Continuous Deployment or Spinnaker
 linkTitle: Enable the Policy Engine
 description: >
    Enable the Policy Engine to enforce policies on your Armory Continuous Deployment or Spinnaker instance.
 This page includes information about how to deploy and configure an Open Policy Agent server, which the Policy Engine requires.
-With the Policy Engine enabled, you can write policies that the Policy Engine enforces during save time, runtime validation, or when a user interacts with Armory Continuous Deployment or Spinnaker.
+With the Policy Engine enabled, you can write policies that the Policy Engine enforces during save time, runtime validation, or when a user interacts with Armory CD or Spinnaker.
 no_list: true
 aliases:
-  - /continuous-deployment/armory-admin/policy-engine/policy-engine-enable/policy-engine-plugin-enable/
   - /continuous-deployment/armory-admin/policy-engine/policy-engine-enable/
+  - /continuous-deployment/armory-admin/policy-engine/policy-engine-enable/policy-engine-plug-enable/
+  - /continuous-deployment/armory-admin/policy-engine/policy-engine-enable/policy-engine-ext-enable/
 ---

 ![Proprietary](/images/proprietary.svg)